liliRina/c-/Mathematical modeling/README.md

 2) Finding the minimum of a function.

-The program searches for a minimum of the particle swarm algorithm and its variations (particle freezing, extinction, genetic and others) and visualizes its operation at each step.
+The program searches for a minimum by the particle swarm algorithm and its variations (particle freezing, extinction, genetic and others) and visualizes its operation at each step.
 ![image](https://github.com/liliRina/c_plus_plus/assets/79633635/7f3e10c1-533a-43eb-88a4-1a746a8126d8)